kloppen/trainerpi/README.md

 # Introduction
-This project provides a simple interface to bluetooth speed and cadence sensors that you can use with your bike.
+This project provides a simple interface to Bluetooth speed and cadence sensors that you can use with your bike.
 It's intended for use when your bike is on a trainer.
 Using power curves published [here](http://www.powercurvesensor.com/cycling-trainer-power-curves/), it